humancompatible/interconnect/README.md

 # interconnect

-Humancompatible/Interconnect is an open-source toolkit for the modelling, simulations, and theorem proving for interconnections of ensembles.
+Humancompatible/Interconnect is an open-source toolkit for the modelling, simulations, and theorem proving within ergodicity of multi-agent systems.

 ## Functionality

 ---
-Currently, toolkit allows to approximate the Contraction factor of the system with Stochastic approximation, to check if Unique Invariant Measure exists, which is a prerequisite for Fairness.
-Then, it's possible to estimate this unique invariant measure.
+Notably, the toolkit makes it possible to test contraction-on-average (sufficient and sometimes necessary) conditions for unique ergodicity via stochastic approximation, i.e., to check if unique invariant measure exists.
+This is a prerequisite for most definitions of fairness in repeated uses of AI systems.
+The toolkit also makes it possible to estimate this unique invariant measure, if it does exist.

 <div align="center">
     <img src="images/c_factor.png" alt="Contraction Factor approximation" width="550"/>